Helen Rodd

 I study the role of frequency dependent selection (rare male advantage and predator search image) in maintaining the extreme, genetically-based variation in the colour patterns of male guppies.
 Other projects look at the role of sensory bias in mate choice decisions of female guppies, other poeciliids, goodeids and related species.
 I have also studied the ways in which individuals adjust their reproductive strategies to the behaviour and population demography (e.g., sex ratio, density) of conspecifics.
 My students, postdocs and I have investigated these questions in guppies and their relatives in the lab and in natural populations in Trinidad.

-Current graduate students and recently graduated student
+Current graduate students and recently graduated students

 Gwendolyn Clark – MSc Gwendolyn is an NSERC-funded MSc candidate in the Rodd lab.
 She is interested in the ecological and environmental factors influencing mate preferences and the associated ornamental traits.
 She is currently using a meta-analytical statistical modelling approach to determine if the strength of female mate preferences for male carotenoid ornaments in guppies covaries with the prevalence of Gyrodactylus parasites.